kennknowles/python-jsonpath-rw/README.rst

 |Build Status| |Test coverage| |PyPi version| |PyPi downloads|

 This library provides a robust and significantly extended implementation of JSONPath for Python.
-It is tested with Python 2.6, 2.7, 3.2, and 3.3.
+It is tested with Python 2.6, 2.7, 3.2, 3.3, and PyPy.

 This library differs from other JSONPath implementations in that it is a full *language* implementation, meaning the JSONPath expressions are